 The local authority may also revoke the licence where all or any part of the area of the relevant highway to which the licence relates has become unsuitable for any purpose for which the licence was granted or deemed to be granted.
 For example, the licensed area (or road adjacent) is no longer to be pedestrianised.
 It is good practice for local authorities to give reasons where these powers are used.

 If your application is not determined within 10 working days from the date of submission, your application will be treated as being granted.

 There is not a statutory route to appeal decisions.

 Applications currently under consultation

 We will publish details of pavement licence applications which are under consultation.

-There are currently no applications under consultation.
+There is currently 1 application under consultation.

 Should you wish to make a representation against an application, you must contact Licensing using our general enquiries online form.